E A Terra Nunca Me Pareceu Tão Distante: 2018–2019: Fundação

 E A Terra Nunca Me Pareceu Tão Distante performing at Lollapalooza Brazil in 2019.

-E A Terra Nunca Me Pareceu Tão Distante released their debut studio album Fundação in 14 September 2018 through Balaclava Records.
-The lead single of Fundação, "Daiane", was released on 25 May, followed by "Como Aquilo Que Não Se Repete" on 22 August.
+E A Terra Nunca Me Pareceu Tão Distante released their debut studio album Fundação (lit.
+'Foundation') on 14 September 2018, through Balaclava Records.
+The lead single of Fundação, "Daiane" (lit.
+'Diane'), was released on 25 May, followed by "Como Aquilo Que Não Se Repete" (lit.
+'Like That Which Does Not Repeat Itself') on 22 August.
 The album was produced by Gabriel Arbex and primarily recorded at Theodoro's home studio in the district of Lapa, São Paulo.
 The album received generally positive reviews from publications such as Monkeybuzz, Música Instantânea, Tenho Mais Discos Que Amigos!, and Terra, being featured in two end-of-year lists; it ranked 20th among Música Instantâneas list of "The 50 Best Brazilian Albums of 2018" and 15th in Rolling Stone Brasils corresponding selection.

 The band supported Fundação with an extensive touring schedule throughout Brazil, performing in cities such as São Paulo, Rio de Janeiro, Belo Horizonte, Goiânia, Brasília, Uberlândia, Curitiba, Piracicaba, and Campinas.
 They appeared at prominent festivals including Festival Dia da Música, Virada Cultural in São Paulo, and Festival Bananada.
 In 2019, they performed at Lollapalooza Brazil, becoming the first instrumental act to appear at the festival.
 That same year, they played at LeRock Fest in Chile, their first international appearance.
 The band also opened for international bands such as Slowdive (2018).

 2020–present: Hiatus and return

 Following their active touring period in 2019, the band entered a five-year hiatus from releasing new material due to the COVID-19 pandemic.
 During the two years they were inactive due to the pandemic, members focused on mental health and personal well-being, while gradually developing new compositions without external deadlines.
 In 2022, the band performed at a special edition of Balaclava Fest featuring artists from the Balaclava Records roster, including Terraplana, Gorduratrans, and Terno Rei.

-The group resumed activity in 2023 with the EP Linguagem, commemorating ten years since their first release.
-The EP was self-produced by the band and recorded at Costella Studios in São Paulo and Sítio Romã Studios in the countryside.
+The group resumed activity in 2023 with the EP Linguagem (lit.
+'Language'), commemorating ten years since their first release.
+The EP was self-produced by the band and recorded at Costella Studios in São Paulo and Sítio Romã Studios in the interior of the state of São Paulo.
 It included contributions from producers Gabriel Arbex and Rafael Carvalho, with mixing by Arbex and mastering by Fernando Sanches.
 A release show was held on 12 November 2023 at Casa Rockambole in São Paulo.